-Exercise 3: Add an IR Device and Import an ELAN IRF file from the CRL

-The ELAN Common Resource Library includes an IR database that can be imported directly into the g!Software.
+Exercise 3: Add an IR Device and Import an ELAN IRF file from g!Tools g!Tools includes an IR database that can be imported directly into the g!Software.
 (ELAN .HIR & .IRF files saved from other projects can also be imported).
-Importing files from the Common Resource Library is an alternative to learning codes manually.
+Importing files from g!Tools is an alternative to learning codes manually.